Policy for Determination of Materiality of Events and Information

 3. Capacity addition or product launch

-4. Awarding, receiving contracts and amendment or termination of contracts not in the normal course of business
+4. Awarding, receiving contracts and amendment or termination of orders/contracts not in the normal course of business

 7. Effect(s) arising out of change in the regulatory framework

-11. Giving guarantees/indemnity or becoming surety for any third party
+11. Giving guarantees/indemnity or becoming surety, by whatever named called, for any third party

-12. Grant/surrender of key licenses or regulatory approvals
+12. Grant/withdrawal/surrender/cancellation or suspension of key licenses or regulatory approvals

 3. Any other information or event viz. major development that is likely to affect the business, e.g. emergence of new technologies, expiry of patents, any change of accounting policy that may have a significant impact on the accounts, etc. and brief details thereof and any other information exclusively known to the Company which may be necessary to enable the security holders of the Company to appraise its position and to avoid establishment of a false market in such securities.